NoroffFEU/programming-foundations-ca-evrlong/README.md

 This object has the following properties:

-- Brand (string), the manufactor
+- Brand:
+  - name(string), states name of brand
-- Model (string), the headphone model
+  - hg(string), states where the hq is
+- Model:
+  - name(string), states modelname
+  - yearProd(string), states what year it is produced
 - Connection:
   - Cable (String), What kind of cable input
   - Wireless (boolean), state if headset is wireless or not